-How to please a picky eater
+How to please a child with picky eating

 - Around the time when your Toddler is becoming more independent, she might become pickier with what she eats.